bergfi/hashmap/README.md

 # hashmap
 High-Performance Concurrent Hash Maps

-Code and data will be uploaded soon.
+Data will be uploaded soon.